abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Future
-Easylogging++ has a bright future.
-Plans are to write wrappers of this library to use in other types of C++ based projects etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fasion.
+We see Easylogging++ with bright future.
+Plans are to write wrappers of this library to use in other types of C++ based projects, e.g, [QML Logging](http://qml.easylogging.org) etc. Since we are low on resources, it may take some time, but it will certainly be available and would be worked on in regular fasion.

  [![top]
 Goto Top](#table-of-contents)

 # Getting Started
 ### Download
-Current stable release is always http://easylogging.org/latest.zip

-Versioned releases can be downloaded from `http://easylogging.org/releases/easyloggingpp_v[MAJOR].[MINOR].zip` for example for v8.91, link will be `http://easylogging.org/releases/easyloggingpp_v8.91.zip` and corresponding release notes are `http://easylogging.org/releases/release-notes-v[MAJOR].[MINOR].txt`

-Minimum downloadable version is version 8.91 and minimum version with release notes is version 9+.
-If you wish to get an older version (up to v2.3) you can do so by going to [easylogging++ homepage](http://easylogging.org) and select version from top-right corner
+Download latest version from [http://easylogging.org/latest.zip](http://easylogging.org/latest.zip)

+For other releases, please visit [homepage](http://easylogging.org).
+If you application does not support C++11, please consider using [v8.91](https://github.com/easylogging/easyloggingpp/tree/v8.91).
+This is stable version for C++98 and C++03, just lack some features.

  [![top]
 Goto Top](#table-of-contents)

 ### Quick Start
 In order to get started with Easylogging++, you can follow three easy steps;
-* Download latest header
+* Download latest version
 * Include into your project
 * Initialize using single macro... and off you go!